Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Callback/Index.rst

    You only need to define one URL as your callback in the application settings of your Auth0 application.

+.. _admin-callback-rsaKeyPair:

 RSA Key Pair
 ============

 By default, the generated token which includes all the relevant data is signed with TYPO3´s encryption key.
 To increase the security of your application, it is recommended and possible to use your own RSA key pair for signing the token.
-The path to your private and public key file can be configured within the :ref:`extension configuration <admin-configuration-privateKeyFile>`.
+The path to your private and public key file can be configured within the :ref:`extension configuration <admin-extensionConfiguration-properties-privateKeyFile>`.
 To create a new key pair, you must execute the following commands on the command line:

 .. code-block:: bash